jeffreykegler/hoonlint/misc/whitespace.md

 the join,
 and the comments can be seen as "postponing" the join.

-The gap of split jog, should be newline-equivalent, with the gap's comments aligned with the jog body.
+The gap of split jog should be newline-equivalent, with the gap's comments aligned with the jog body.
 The indentation of the body of a split kingside jog should be 1 stop *greater* than the indentation of the jog's head.